ntustison/Histograms/Text/stitched.md

 the measurements utilized and produced by linear binning.
 Regarding the former, we took all possible combinations of our young healthy control subject images and looked at the resulting mean and standard deviation values.
-As expected, there is quite a bit of variation for both mean and standard deviation values (see top portion of Figure \ref{fig:referenceVariance}) which are used to derive the cluster threshold values.
+As expected, there is significant variation for both mean and standard deviation values (see top portion of Figure \ref{fig:referenceVariance}) which are used to derive the cluster threshold values.
 This directly impacts output measurements such as ventilation defect percentage.
 For the reference sets comprising eight or nine